-As of December 31, 2022, one property, Riverside Apartments, accounted for more than approximately 10% of total assets and more than approximately 10% of real estate rental revenue.
+As of December 31, 2021, one property, Riverside Apartments, accounted for more than approximately 10% of total assets and two properties, Riverside Apartments and Watergate 600, each accounted for more than approximately 10% of real estate rental revenue.

 We have properties under development/redevelopment and held for current or future development.
-The cost of our real estate portfolio under development or held for future development as of December 31, 2022 and 2021 was \$31.3 million and \$30.6 million, respectively.
+The cost of our real estate portfolio under development or held for future development as of December 31, 2021 and 2020 was \$30.6 million and \$36.5 million, respectively.

-As of December 31, 2022, we have invested \$30.4 million, including the cost of acquired land, in a residential development adjacent to Riverside Apartments.
-During the second quarter of 2022, we paused development activities at the aforementioned property and ceased associated capitalization of interest on spending and real estate taxes, though we still consider the future completion of this development to be probable.
-We also continue to capitalize qualifying costs on several other projects with minor development activity necessary to ready each project for its intended use.
+As of December 31, 2021, we have invested \$\Delta 9.8\$ million, including the cost of acquired land, in a residential development adjacent to Riverside Apartments.
+In addition we continue to capitalize qualifying costs on several other projects with minor development activity necessary to ready each project for its intended use.
+We placed the remainder of the Trove development costs into service during the first quarter of 2021.